 What the author keeps:

-• Ownership of the skill.Authors retain all intellectual-property rights in their skill.
+• Ownership of the Tool.
+Authors retain all intellectual-property rights in their Tool.
 We don't take ownership.

-Every bundle you download has a per-purchase identifier tied to your account — that's how we can identify unauthorized redistribution if a copy surfaces outside the license (see our Privacy Policy).
+Every bundle you download has a per-purchase identifier tied to your account — that's how one can identify unauthorized redistribution if a copy surfaces outside the license (see our Privacy Policy).
 The same license text is also embedded in a LICENSE.txt file inside every downloaded bundle, so the terms travel with the file even if it ends up offline.

 04